AdobeDocs/release-notes.en/help/current.md

 ## AI in CX Enterprise {#ai}

-Find new and recent learning resources published for AI in CX Enterprise.
+Find new and recent learning resources published for generative and agentic AI in CX Enterprise.

 | Product | Resource | Description | Updated |
 | ------- | ------- | ------- | ------- |